Documentation Index

 Configuring the Docebo MCP server

-1. A Docebo Superadmin creates an OAuth2 application in Docebo.
+1. Configure an OAuth2 application in Docebo.

 Step 1: Create an OAuth2 application in Docebo